How to Become an Interior Designer (and What You Need to Know Before You Do)

 Is interior design your dream?
 Here’s how to become an interior designer:

-Step 1: Have a general knack.
+Step 1: Pursue a degree.

 The field of interior design is far more than simply beautifying interior spaces.
 If you do have a knack for interiors, that’s great — you’re off to a good start!
 But you may be better suited to market yourself as a decorator.
 Interior designers, by contrast, typically have extensive education in fields like architecture, computer-aided design, or fine arts.